-1.1 Interruptions or delays in career path/training
+1.1 Interruptions, delays in career path/training

-It is not mandatory to complete this section, and not completing it will not affect the assessment of your file in any way.
-This section allows you to indicate, if you wish, any interruptions, delays or other special circumstances that may have had an impact on your training or career path.
+It is not mandatory to complete this section, and not completing it will not affect the assessment of your file.
+This section allows you to indicate, if you wish, any interruptions, slowdowns or other special circumstances that may have had an impact on your training or career path.